golioth/golioth-firmware-sdk/README.md

 ### Trying the SDK examples

 The `examples` directory contains example apps which you can build and run.
-It is organized by platform (e.g. ESP-IDF, ModusToolbox, etc), so navigate to a specific platform directory and check out the README for further instructions to build and run the examples.
+It is organized by platform (e.g. Zephyr, ESP-IDF, etc), so navigate to a specific platform directory and check out the README for further instructions to build and run the examples.